 What are the Symptoms of Radiation Sickness?

-The first signs of radiation sickness tend to come in the forms of nausea and vomiting.
-The next wave of symptoms usually comes after a period of recovery, and include:
+The first signs of radiation sickness tend to come in the form of nausea and vomiting.
+The next wave of symptoms usually comes after a period of recovery, and includes:

 - Dizziness and fatigue

 - Hair loss

 If these symptoms aren’t bad enough, this radiation exposure can lead to various cancers and cardiovascular disease further down the road.